LessLuck/zomboid-telegram-bot/README.md

 # Zomboid server management telegram bot
-This bot was made for easy to setup project zomboid server management.
-It's a Java executable program, which is able to simultaneously interact with multiple users with different permissions and perform different commands.
+A telegram bot for project zomboid, which was made for easy to setup server management.
+It's a Java executable program, which is able to simultaneously interact with multiple users with different permissions and execute different commands.

 ## Contents
 - [Features](#features)